mpalash/aliakbarmehta/_content/ballad-of-the-war-that-never-was-and-other-basterdised-myths.md

   /assets/img/ballad-of-the-war-that-never-was-2011-oil-and-acrylic-on-canvas-152-x-198-cm.jpg
 children:
   - 'Ballad ~ Not on Noah’s Ark, but on the Raft of the Medusa'
-  - 'Ballad ~  Conversation transcript with Rahul D''Souza '
+  - Ballad ~ Somewhere between Science and Subjectivity
   - Ballad ~ Paintings
   - Ballad ~ Drawings
   - Ballad ~ The Harlequin Series